vexide/internal-documentation/src/technical/critical-section.md

 # Critical Section

-vexide has a critical section implementation that is used to ensure that synchonization types are safe from interrupts.
+vexide previously included a critical section implementation that was used to ensure that non-atomic types were safe from interrupts.
+However, because we've since removed most preemptive multithreading, we found it unnecessary and removed it.
+The remainder of the document describes the implementation of our critical section while it was present.

+---

 We use the [``critical_section``](https://crates.io/crates/critical-section) so that libraries that require a critical section implementation can easily access it.